Kerne Logo

 A finding landing mid-fieldwork

-The scenario this protocol is built for is a Critical landing in the middle of fieldwork while we are posting a public diary.
+The scenario this protocol is built for is a Critical landing in the middle of fieldwork while a public diary is running.
 Handled without a plan, that is a crisis.
 Handled by a published process, it is the audit doing exactly what we paid for.

-The sequence is fixed: (1) assess live exploitability against the deployed bytecode within 24 hours; (2) if it is live-exploitable, contain the affected surface with the strongest control it exposes (pausing, halting mints, gating deposits, or removing the at-risk funds) through the protocol admin controls, and disclose that action on the transparency page and here; (3) write, test, and submit the fix to Hexens for re-review; (4) track the finding, its status, and the closing commit on the findings tracker; (5) publish the full detail with the final report under coordinated disclosure.
+The sequence is fixed: (1) assess live exploitability against the deployed bytecode within 24 hours; (2) if it is live-exploitable, contain the affected surface with the strongest control it exposes (pausing, halting mints, gating deposits, or removing the at-risk funds) through the protocol admin controls, and disclose that action on the transparency page and here; (3) write, test, and submit the fix to Hexens for re-review; (4) track the finding, its status, and the closing commit on the findings tracker; (5) publish the full detail under coordinated disclosure.
+Step 5 was discharged for the audit findings on July 31, 2026, when the report published in full; it continues to govern anything raised after it.

 Custody note, stated plainly: some surfaces are controlled by the 2-of-3 Safe and some by the deployer key where rotation to the Safe is still pending.
 Which is which is published live on the skUSD admin status page, so a reader can check exactly what control we actually hold before we claim we can pause anything.